 - all the occupants are care leavers, or

 - all the occupants are severely mentally impaired, or

 - your home is unoccupied because you have gone to someone else's home to provide care or you receive care elsewhere, or

-- occupants are accessing Housing Support Services and/or living in temporary accommodation or a refuge.
+- you are accessing Housing Support services and/or living in temporary accommodation or a refuge.